Vinyldude8896/ReadMe-Generator/generatedfiles/readme.md

-# Artist Music Tours
+# Weather Dashboard

-## This web app will allow you to search your favorite artists, and return current concerts, some album discography and a few youTube search results.
+## This app will give you the current forecast and a 5 day forecast of weather results based on city searched

   ## License